MarkNenadov/varia/README.txt

 Java Code
 * allofmydays - An absurd simulation demonstration java.util.Random
-* gadhnami - Determines whether a particular name is a variant of the name of fearless and crazy Libyan leader Gadaffi
+* gadhnami - Determines whether a particular name is a variant of the name of fearless and crazy Libyan leader Gadaffi (a simplified version and a version that uses Freemarker to output an HTML page)

 Python